 Rossiter v.
 Sturm, Ruger, et al. is a lawsuit arising out of a slip and fall accident by a contract security officer in December 2019.
-The Complaint was filed in the Superior Court for Sullivan County, New Hampshire on December 13, 2022 and names Pine Hill Construction, a snow removal contractor, as a co-defendant.
+The Complaint was filed in the Superior Court for Sullivan County, New Hampshire on December 13, 2022 and names Pine Hill Construction, a snow removal contractor, as a Defendant.
 The Company has tendered the defense of this matter to its insurance carrier and is assisting as required.

-The Company was named in two purported class action lawsuits arising out of a data breach at Freestyle Solutions, Inc., the vendor who was hosting the Company ShopRuger.com website at the time of the breach.
+The Company was named in two purported class action lawsuits arising out of a data breach at Freestyle Solutions, Inc., the vendor who was hosting the Company's ShopRuger.com website at the time of the breach.
 Jones v.
 Sturm, Ruger & Co., was filed in the U.S. District Court for Connecticut on October 4, 2022 and Copeland v.
 Sturm, Ruger & Company, et al. was filed in the U.S. District Court for New Jersey on October 27, 2022.
 Copeland also named Freestyle Solutions, Inc. as a defendant.
 By agreement of the parties, Copeland was dismissed, without prejudice, and consolidated with Jones in the pending Connecticut case.
-On January 20, 2023, five plaintiffs filed an Amended Complaint naming the Company and Freestyle Software, Inc. as defendants.
+On January 20, 2023, five plaintiffs filed an Amended Complaint naming the Company and Freestyle Solutions, Inc. as defendants.
 The Complaint alleges causes of action for negligence, breach of implied warranties, and unjust enrichment.
+The Company moved to dismiss the Amended Complaint, the motion has been briefed fully, and the parties are awaiting a ruling.